gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "Now look what you made me do.
 No, it's aright, I've got them."
 She shooed Gumption away,
-picked up the books,
+brushed off the books,
-and then brushed them off and tucked them into her bag.
+and tucked them back into her bag.
 "Come on, you."

 The trio walked back to the village square without speaking.